codercowboy/mingame/tasks.md

  * When user dies, fade screen to red, then back out to reset level
  * add indicator on screen showing keys/powerups user has
  * move rendering out to GameRenderer

+# future ideas
+ * Improve rendering engine to be three-phase as described in the TODOs in GameEngine
+ * level editor ability to zoom in and work at a more detailed level
+ * level editor undo/redo
+ * allow multiple players in level
+ * Make level editor IAP
+ * document code :P